pnnl/tesp/examples/analysis/glm_dsot/README.md

     $TESPDIR/tesp/examples/analysis/dsot/

-The subdirectory `code` contains the scripts required to build and run the cases, and `data` contains the metadata those scripts utilize.
+The subdirectory `code` contains the scripts required to build and run the cases, and `data` contains the metadata those scripts utilize (requires `./dsotData.sh` to populate the data files).

 You, however, are now in: